 Higher Education Instructor Experience

-As the Graphic Design Coordinator, I oversee three degree programs (Bachelor of Graphic Design Media, Bachelor of Web & Interactive Design and Associate of Interactive Graphic Design).
-The position requires thorough knowledge of the industry, teaching courses, oversee adjunct faculty, network with employers, and be Creative Director of the internal marketing team.
+As the Graphic Design Program Director, I had the privilege of steering the course of three key degree programs – Bachelor of Graphic Design Media, Bachelor of Web & Interactive Design, and Associate of Interactive Graphic Design.
+This role didn’t just require industry knowledge; it demanded teaching courses, spearheading the recruitment and management of adjunct faculty, networking with prospective employers for graduating students, and acting as the Creative Director for the internal marketing team.

 TY 110 Typography